mcandre/octane/INSTALL.md

 # INSTALL

-In addition to OS packages, octane also supports alternative installation methods.
+We support alternative installation methods.

-# INSTALL (GO REMOTE)
+# INSTALL (GO)

 octane is packaged as a Go module.